Skip to main content

 — Photo courtesy Mural Arts Philadelphia

-• Vámonos pa’l monte (Let’s Go to the Mountains): Interdisciplinary artist Wanda Raimundi-Ortiz leads a parade of revelers and community members through Philadelphia from City Hall to the historically Puerto Rican community of Norris Square.
-The vibrant public performance reflects on Puerto Rican heritage and inheritance, pays tribute to the island’s ecology and landscapes, and honors the endurance of community identity.
+• Vámonos pa’l monte (Let’s Go to the Mountains): In October, artist Wanda Raimundi-Ortiz leads a parade of revelers and community members on a four-mile walk from City Hall to the historically Puerto Rican community of Norris Square.
+The vibrant public performance reflects on Puerto Rican heritage while paying tribute to the endurance of community identity.

 read more